We Value Your Privacy

 By Richie Tankersley Cusick

 Since her first novel, Evil on the Bayou, was published in 1984, Richie Tankersley Cusick has written upwards of 25 books—including contributions to the Buffy the Vampire Slayer book series.
-She has written several novels for the Point Horror book series, a collection in the 90s that was most popular with teenage girls.
+She has written several novels for the Point Horror book series, a collection in the 90s which was most popular with teenage girls.

 April Fools, a Point Horror book from 1990, follows a teen named Belinda.
 After an April Fools’ party, Belinda and her friends are the cause of a terrible accident.
 Terrified their mistake will result in a murder conviction, they agree to keep the incident under wraps and flee the scene.
 But Belinda’s conscience isn’t so quiet, and when a mysterious stranger uses a series of cruel pranks to torture her, it’s clear that someone else is in on the girls’ dirty little secret.

-Samantha Schweblin
+3. Samantha Schweblin

 little eyes